 During this guide, it may be necessary to make changes to the Klipper config file.
 Be sure to issue a RESTART command after every change to the config file to ensure that the change takes effect (type "restart" in the Octoprint terminal tab and then click "Send").
 It's also a good idea to issue a STATUS command after every RESTART to verify that the config file is successfully loaded.

-Navigate to the Octoprint terminal tab and issue an M112 command in the terminal box.
+Navigate to the command console and issue an M112 command in the terminal box.
 This command requests Klipper to go into a "shutdown" state.
-It will cause Octoprint to disconnect from Klipper - navigate to the Connection area and click on "Connect" to cause Octoprint to reconnect.
-Then navigate to the Octoprint temperature tab and verify that temperatures continue to update and the temperatures are not increasing.
+It will cause an error to show, which can be cleared with a FIRMWARE_RESTART command in the command console.
+Octoprint will also require a reconnect.
+Then navigate to the temperature graph section and verify that temperatures continue to update and the temperatures are not increasing.
 If temperatures are increasing, remove power from the printer.

-Navigate to the Octoprint temperature tab and type in 50 followed by enter in the "Tool" temperature box.
+Navigate to the temperature graph section and type in 50 followed by enter in the extruder/tool temperature box.
 The extruder temperature in the graph should start to increase (within about 30 seconds or so).
-Then go to the "Tool" temperature drop-down box and select "Off".
+Then go to the extruder temperature drop-down box and select "Off".
 After several minutes the temperature should start to return to its initial room temperature value.
 If the temperature does not increase then verify the "heater_pin" setting in the config.

 If the printer has a heated bed then perform the above test again with the bed.